kintohub/kintohub-docs/docs/getting-started.md

 > Please note that at this moment we only support node version 8.9.4

-Let us create a simple hello world microservice locally and see how we would move that to a Kintohub to deploy and host it.
+Let us create a simple hello world microservice locally and see how we would move that to a KintoHub to deploy and host it.

 ### Initialize git and npm